 What are the different types?

-Probably the most common type of fidelity bond is a business services bond, and this is one which safeguards the property of clients you work with.
+Probably the most common type of fidelity bond is a business services bond, and this is one that safeguards the property of clients you work with.
 If any property of theirs becomes damaged as a result of your actions, they could make a claim against the business services bond to receive compensation.
 A few examples of this type of bond are those sold to owners of businesses like carpet cleaners, food caterers, janitorial services, pest control specialists, and HVAC installers.

 An employee dishonesty bond is sometimes known as a commercial crime bond or a financial institution bond, and these are just behind business services bonds in terms of popularity.
 This is the kind of bond people normally think of as a fidelity type, because it protects institutions against fraud and embezzlement, theft, and forgery.
 While they’re largely focused on financial type businesses, they can be applied to a broader range of businesses as well.